tylertreat/comcast/README.md

 ### Linux

-On Linux, you can use `iptables` to drop packets.
+On Linux, you can use `iptables` to drop incoming and outgoing packets.

 ```
 $ iptables -A INPUT -m statistic --mode random --probability 0.1 -j DROP